Florida Title Insurance Q&A

 How do you transfer a title in Florida?

-Transferring a title in Florida is actually quite simple — assuming the title is unencumbered.
-What does “unencumbered” mean?
-It means there are no competing claims or liens on the property.
+Transferring a title in Florida is quite simple — assuming the title is unencumbered, meaning there are no competing claims or liens on the property.
 In these cases, a simple Quitclaim Deed could be used to transfer the title of the property to the new owner.

 What is the cost of title transfer in Florida?